DelisLab/GCMI-synergy-extraction/README.md

 ## Implementation
--Set GCMI_synergies, GCMI and genLouvain folders on Matlab path.<br />
+-Set GCMI_synergies, GCMI and GenLouvain folders on Matlab path.<br />
--If not using Matlab 2019 version, run the 'compile_mex.m' script found in the Gen_Louvain repository.<br/>
+-If not using Matlab 2019 version, run the 'compile_mex.m' script found in the GenLouvain repository.<br/>
 -Type 'main' into command line and hit enter.<br />
 -Import data in the following format: A Mat file containing a matrix of timepoints x trials as rows and EMG channels as columns.<br />
 -Fill in the relevant information and tick the desired boxes.<br />